HazyResearch/meerkat/README.md

 **(4) Declarative (think: Seaborn), but also infinitely customizable and composable.**
 Meerkat visualizations are implemented in Python, so they can be composed and customized.
-TODO: Simple example of the composition and customization.

 <!-- Our goal is to make foundation models a more reliable